dr-jts/crunchyblog/pg-svg/index.md

 # Create Maps with PostGIS and `pg-svg`

-One of the most informative things to do with geospatial data is to visualize it on a map.  *Comment about how PostGIS data is generally just data* There are many ways of doing this.
-Data can be rendering to a raster image using a web map server like [GeoServer](https://geoserver.org/) or [MapServer](https://mapserver.org/); the data can be converted to GeoJSON or vector tiles and shipped to a Web browser for rendering by a library such as [OpenLayers](https://openlayers.org/), [MapLibre](https://maplibre.org/) or [Leaflet](https://leafletjs.com/); or a client GIS application such as [QGIS](https://qgis.org) can connect to the database and create richly-styled maps from spatial queries.
+PostGIS excels at storing, manipulating and analyzing geospatial data.
+But at some point it's almost always desired to create a spatial data visualization - in other words, a map.

-One thing all these options have in common is that they require external tools that need to be installed and maintained in a separate environment.
+PostGIS also happens to be the most popular target for map creation technology, so there are many options to choose from.
+Data can be rendering to a raster image using a web map server like [GeoServer](https://geoserver.org/) or [MapServer](https://mapserver.org/); the data can be converted to GeoJSON or vector tiles and shipped to a Web browser for rendering by a library such as [OpenLayers](https://openlayers.org/), [MapLibre](https://maplibre.org/) or [Leaflet](https://leafletjs.com/); or a GIS application such as [QGIS](https://qgis.org) can connect to the database and create richly-styled maps from spatial queries.

-This can introduce burdensome complexity to a geospatial data architecture.
+One thing all these options have in common is that they require external tools that need to be installed, configured and maintained in a separate environment.
+This can introduce unwanted complexity to a geospatial data architecture.

 This post presents a simpler way to generate maps entirely within the database, with no external infrastructure required.

 ## SVG for the win